Stream Answers to a UI¶

 frames.
 For example:

-CannedResponseemits oneAnswerTextwith the full response andis_final = true— not a stream, but it uses the same callback.ToolCallwithgenerate_on_no_tool = true(experimental) emits the residual text the same way — one shot,is_final = true.ToolCallwithnotify_client = truedoes not useAnswerTextfor the tool call itself; it fires a separateToolCallNotification.
+CannedResponseemits oneAnswerTextwith the full response andis_final = true— not a stream, but it uses the same callback.ToolCallwithmode = call_or_answeremits the residual text the same way when no tool was called — one shot,is_final = true.ToolCalldoes not useAnswerTextfor the tool call itself; a non-RouteOnlydispositionfires a separateToolCallNotification(or a pausing disposition triggersOnPaused).
 See Define and Handle Tool Calls.

 Common pitfalls¶